Conrad Hilton: Career

 He intended to buy a bank when he arrived in Texas at the height of the Texas oil boom.
-In 1919, he bought his first hotel instead, the 40-room Mobley Hotel in Cisco, Texas, when a bank purchase fell through.
+In 1919, he instead bought his first hotel, the 40-room Mobley Hotel in Cisco, Texas, when a bank purchase fell through.
 The hotel did such brisk business that rooms changed hands as often as three times a day, and the dining room was converted into additional rooms to meet the demand.
 He went on to buy and build hotels throughout Texas, including the high-rise Dallas Hilton, which opened in 1925; the Abilene Hilton in 1927; Waco Hilton in 1928; and El Paso Hilton in 1930.
 The first hotel outside of Texas that Hilton built was in 1939 in Albuquerque, New Mexico, today it is known as the Hotel Andaluz.
 During the Great Depression, Hilton was nearly forced into bankruptcy and lost several of his hotels.
 Nevertheless, he was retained as manager of a combined chain, and eventually regained control of his remaining eight hotels.

 Over the next decade, he expanded west to California and east to Chicago and New York, crowning his expansions with such acquisitions as the Stevens Hotel in Chicago (then the world's largest hotel; it was renamed the Conrad Hilton), and the fabled Waldorf-Astoria in New York City.
 He formed the Hilton Hotels Corporation in 1946, and Hilton International Company in 1948.

 During the 1950s and 1960s, Hilton Hotels' worldwide expansion facilitated both American tourism and overseas business by American corporations.
 It was the world's first international hotel chain, at the same time establishing a certain worldwide standard for hotel accommodations.
-In 1954, Hilton Hotels bought The Hotels Statler Company, Inc. for $111 million, then the world's largest real estate transaction.
+In 1954, Hilton Hotels bought the Hotels Statler Company, Inc. for $111 million, then the world's largest real estate transaction.
 In all, Hilton eventually owned 188 hotels in 38 cities across the U.S., including the Mayflower Hotel in Washington, D.C.; the Palmer House in Chicago; and the Plaza Hotel and Waldorf-Astoria in New York City, along with 54 hotels abroad.
 He later purchased the Carte Blanche Credit Company and an interest in the American Crystal Sugar Company, as well as other enterprises.

 Hilton received honorary degrees from the University of Detroit (1953), DePaul University (1954), Barat College (1955), Adelphi College (1957), Sophia University, Tokyo (1963), and the University of Albuquerque (1975).
 Hilton's autobiography, Be My Guest, was published in 1958 by Prentice Hall.
 In 1966, Hilton was succeeded as president by his son, Barron, and was elected chairman of the board.